JamesOwers/midi_degradation_toolkit/README.md

 * `pitch` is the midinote pitch number ranging from 0 (C-2) to 127 (G9) (concert
   A4 is midinote 69), and
 * `dur` is how long the note is held in milliseconds.
+* `velocity` is the velocity of the note (defaults to 100 if not parsing from MIDI).

 There are then functions to alter these files, introducing un-musical degradations such as pitch shifts.